 Patrick Lane’s most recent collection, Washita, has been nominated for the 2015 Governor General’s Literary Award for poetry.
 Mr. Lane has been nominated several times before, and won the award in 1978 for Poems New and Selected.

 “Considering the vision Lane brought to bear on these poems over five decades—of suffering as a universal determinant, of a pitiless submission to the bedrock of Time and mortality—it amounts to no small miracle that they acquit themselves throughout with such a lucid, generous eye for the unsung and excluded; and such an abiding dignity in their rhythms of blind continuance, cyclic return, and compromised peace.
 Patrick Lane’s poems walked to the edge of a precipice—in that moment of emergency we might still see the outline of a nation trying to wake up.” —Ken Babstock

-Patrick Lane’s most recent collection, Washita, was launched in Victoria on November 2.
-Available from Harbour Publishing and independent book stores that stock poetry.
+Patrick Lane’s most recent collection, Washita, is available from Harbour Publishing and independent book stores that stock poetry.

 Patrick Lane is our most essential poet: tough, tender, fearless, and beautifully dangerous.
 For decades he has been our guide to darkness,

 and our provider of unexpected flashes of brilliant, almost blinding light.

 Now gathered together in one spot, the poetry of his life enhances